 - " Average ongoing charges for equity and fixed-income UCITS have declined since 2013.
-In 2020, the average ongoing charge for equity UCITS was 17 percent lower than in 2013-down from 1.49 percent in 2013 to 1.24 percent in 2020.
-The average ongoing charge for fixed-income UCITS declined 26 percent-from 0.98 percent in 2013 to 0.73 percent in 2020.
-The average ongoing charge for mixed UCITS has remained relatively stable-1.40 percent in 2020, compared with 1.45 percent in 2013. - The downward trend in average ongoing charges for fixed-income UCITS continued in 2020 while average ongoing charges for equity UCITS remained stable.
-The average ongoing charge for fixed-income UCITS fell 5 basis points from 0.78 percent in 2019 to 0.73 percent in 2020.
-The average ongoing charge for equity UCITS remained at 1.24 percent between 2019 and 2020 as demand for sector equity funds, which tend to cost more to manage, offset economies of scale from asset growth. - Investors tend to concentrate their assets in lower-cost UCITS.
-In 2020, the simple average ongoing charge for all equity UCITS was 1.46 percent, compared with an asset-weighted average of 1.24 percent.
+In 2021, the average ongoing charge for equity UCITS was 19 percent lower than in 2013-down from 1.49 percent in 2013 to 1.21 percent in 2021.
+The average ongoing charge for fixed-income UCITS declined 31 percent-from 0.98 percent in 2013 to 0.68 percent in 2021.
+The average ongoing charge for mixed UCITS has remained relatively stable-1.38 percent in 2021, compared with 1.45 percent in 2013. - The downward trend in average ongoing charges for equity and fixed-income UCITS continued in 2021.
+The average ongoing charge for equity UCITS fell 3 basis points from 1.24 percent in 2020 to 1.21 percent in 2021; the average ongoing charge for fixed-income UCITS fell 4 basis points from 0.72 percent in 2020 to 0.68 percent in 2021. - Investors tend to concentrate their assets in lower-cost UCITS.
+In 2021, the simple average ongoing charge for all equity UCITS was 1.42 percent, compared with an asset-weighted average of 1.21 percent.
 The simple average ongoing charge, which measures the average ongoing charge of all UCITS offered for sale, can overstate what investors actually paid because it fails to reflect the fact that investors tend to concentrate their holdings in lower-cost funds. - " Retail investors still pay for the cost of distribution even when it is not included in the total ongoing charge.
 Direct comparisons of average ongoing charges between UCITS share classes that "bundle" distribution in the ongoing charge with those that "unbundle" distribution from the ongoing charge can be misleading.
 In unbundled share classes, retail investors typically pay distribution costs directly out of pocket.